Safari in Tanzania and Zanzibar Beach Holiday – Destination Tanzania Travel Guide, Holiday Planning Tips and Travel Information

 Tanzania’s US$ 14 Billion 2,561-km Standard Gauge Railway Electric Train Construction

 For those who are not up to the slow traffic of conventional train, you can opt to Standard Gauge Railway (SGR) which is much faster than old trains in Tanzania.
 However, this electric train transport is still in development.
-The government will launch the first phase of electric train transport from Dar es Salaam to Morogoro by the end of 2022.
+The government will launch the first phase of electric train transport from Dar es Salaam to Morogoro by May 2023.
 After completion, the Tanzania Standard Gauge Railway (TSGR) will be the longest electric railway and one of the most modern in Africa.
 Hyundai Rotem wins a $296 million contract to supply the first 80 electric multiple units and 17 electric locomotives to the Tanzania Railway Corporation.

 A electric train similar to those in Tanzania